Table of Contents

 Tournament History

-The Cologuard Classic is the third event on the annual calendar and is one of the newest editions of the Tour.
+The Cologuard Classic is the fourth event on the annual calendar.
 It was launched in 2015 at the Omni Tucson National in Arizona as the Tuscon Conquistadores Classic.
 The name changed to its current form in 2018.

 Marco Dawson is the first name on the silverware after bagging the inaugural title in 2015 by 2 strokes over Barty Bryant.
 The Omni Tucson National reaches 7,328 yards off the back tees with a total par rating of 73.